Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 \underline{$S^{1/2}$ partial wave} \\

 For the $I=1/2$ $S$-wave we will keep the very same functional form we already used in \cite{Pelaez:2016tgi}, although the values of the parameters will change slightly due to our new fitting strategy.
-In particular, let us recall that inelasticity in this wave has been measured above 1.3 \gev.
-Actually, when we described the data we already saw in Fig.~\ref{fig:S12data} that this part of the inelastic region is dominated by the $K^*_0(1430)$ resonance, whose width is estimated in the RPP to be $\Gamma=270\pm80\,$MeV.
-Its branching fractions are $93\%$ to $\pi K$ and $\sim 8.5\%$ to $K \eta$.
-Since the $K\eta$ state dominates the inelasticity, it seems convenient to split our $\pi K$ scattering parameterization into two energy regions: an elastic formalism below $s=(m_K+m_\eta)^2$ and an inelastic one above.
+Let us recall that inelasticity in this wave has been measured above 1.3 \gev and that, as we saw in Fig.~\ref{fig:S12data}, this part of the inelastic region is dominated by the $K^*_0(1430)$ resonance, whose width is estimated in the RPP to be $\Gamma=270\pm80\,$MeV.

-Let us start then with the elastic region, for which we use the general form discussed above in terms of a truncated conformal expansion to fit the phase shift in the elastic region.
+Let us start then with the elastic region, for which we use the general form discussed above in terms of a truncated conformal expansion to fit the phase shift.
 For this particular wave we have found that just two conformal parameters are enough and therefore we use:

 Once again, we have factorized explicitly an Adler zero at $s_A$, whose position we take from leading order ChPT: